RuyaSoft/bytesizer-demos/driver_test_scores/README.md

     ruyasoft/bytesizer:beta
 ```

-You could optionally keep your license key in the `env` file located inside the `driver_test_scores` directory and running` the following command:
+You could optionally keep your license key in the `.env` file located inside the `driver_test_scores` directory and running` the following command:
 ```shell
 # You are in the bytesizer-demos directory
 docker run \